KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter9_the_voice_forgotten_instrument.md

 ⸻

-# Chapter 7 – The New Earth: From Vision to Embodiment
+# he New Earth: From Vision to Embodiment

 This is not a dream.